Recall 17V-683: Positive Crankcase Ventilation (PCV) Valve Heater B11 16 17 – 2007-2011 BMW

 The PCV Valve will be replaced.
 The repair procedure is still under development and the part numbers have not yet been confirmed.
 Please do not order those listed in ETK for this recall.
 This bulletin will be updated with repair instructions, parts and warranty information when they become available.
 Please monitor the Parts Matrix for parts ordering procedures.

-Since this information is initial and a remedy is currently unavailable, it’s recommended that your center utilize BMW loaners (AMP) / rental vehicles as needed for those customers requesting alternate transportation.
+Since this information is initial and a remedy is currently unavailable, it’s recommended that your center utilize BMWeBay loaners (AMP) / rental vehicles as needed for those customers requesting alternate transportation.

 Recall notice and Q & A have been attached for further information.